You are here

 9.9.4 Insurance coverage during a Work Trial

-2. Public & Products Liability Insurance which provides insurances for liability for any personal injury or property damage to third paries caused by the client's negligence.
+- Public & Products Liability Insurance which provides insurances for liability for any personal injury or property damage to third parties caused by the client's negligence.

 These are not Workers Compensation policies.

-Rehabilitation Coordinators must ensure that all work trial participants are provided with the Work Trials Insurance Manual prior to commencing a work trial.
+The Rehabilitation Delegate must ensure that all work trial participants are provided with the current Work Trials Insurance Manual prior to commencing a work trial.
 A case note should be added to the client's R&C ISH case noting when the manual was provided to the client.
-Rehabilitation Coordinators can access the current manual through the Rehabilitation and Compensation Support site or via TRIM record number 15472662E.
-Copies of the full policies can be provided to participants upon request.
+Rehabilitation Delegates can access the current manual through the Rehabilitation Services site or via TRIM container 1903532.
+If requested, copies of the insurance policies can also be provided.

-Rehabilitation Coordinators must ensure that the client’s best interests are a key focus, and that any liaison with the insurance company is undertaken as quickly as possible.
+The Rehabilitation Delegate must ensure that the client’s best interests are a key focus, and that any liaison with the insurance company is undertaken as quickly as possible.

-Rehabilitation Coordinators can forward claims or ask questions of the insurance company using the contact details included in the insurance manual on the Rehabilitation and Compensation Support site.
+Rehabilitation Delegates can forward claims or ask questions of the insurance company using the contact details included in the Work Trials Insurance Manual.
 Any correspondence to the insurance company for a specific client should be uploaded as an attachment to the client's R&C ISH case.

-Rehabilitation Coordinators will need to provide specific information to the insurance company about DVA’s GST status before a claim can be settled.
-This information can be found in the document titled ‘Settlement of a work trial insurance claim’ on the rehabilitation pages of the Rehabilitation and Compensation Support site under the ‘Work Trial Insurance’ section.
+Rehabilitation Delegates will need to provide specific information to the insurance company about DVA’s GST status before a claim can be settled.
+This information can be found in the document titled ‘Settlement of a work trial insurance claim’ on the Rehabilitation Services site or via TRIM container 1903532.

-The Rehabilitation Coordinator is also required to liaise with the client’s rehabilitation service provider to ensure that the client’s rehabilitation plan is amended if required, and that they have access to appropriate and timely provision of support services while they recover from their injury.
+The Rehabilitation Delegate is also required to liaise with the client’s rehabilitation service provider to ensure that the client’s rehabilitation plan is amended if required, and the client has access to appropriate and timely provision of support services while they recover from their injury.